ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 ### Development Details

-Before you start making changes you should run `npm install`.
-This ensures your local development environment is setup and ready to go.

 #### Formatting and Linting

 This project uses linters to catch mistakes.
 Use the following command to check